pypy/pypy.org/posts/2026/06/benchmarker2.md

 -->

-The [https://speed.pypy.org]() site has been running the [PyPy benchmark suite](https://foss.heptapod.net/pypy/benchmarks) since at least 2010.
+The [https://speed.pypy.org](https://pypy.org) site has been running the [PyPy benchmark suite](https://foss.heptapod.net/pypy/benchmarks) since at least 2010.
 Our first benchmarking machine was called tannit, and it faithfully ran the suite from May 2010 to Dec 2016.
 For a brief period in the middle we had a machine called speed-python, but tannit was the gold standard.
 In June 2016 we started running benchmarks on our current machine, __benchmarker__ (Intel i7-7700).
-It has been graciously sponsored by [BaroqueSoftware](https://barouquesoftware.com).
+It has been graciously sponsored by [Baroque Software](https://baroquesoftware.com/).
 Based on a xenial chroot, the machine has been quite stable but over the years has had a few kernel exploits blocked in firmware that changed its base performance.

 It is time to update.
-Rather than use the same machine with updated software, we decided to opt for a newer machine.
+Rather than use the same machine with updated software, we decided to opt for different hardware.
 Since the beginning of May we have been running the benchmark suite on __benchmarker2__: an AMD Ryzen 5 3600 machine.
-In order to try to stabilize benchmarks the machine was set up
+In order to try to stabilize benchmarks the machine was set up:

 - without SMT (hyper-threading)
-- using `cpuset` to partition CPUs 3,4,5 off and use them exclusively for benchmarking
+- using `cpuset` to partition CPUs 3,4,5 off (the CPU has 2 CCD chiplets so the CPU sets are truly independent, the reason we chose the Zen2 architecture) and use them exclusively for benchmarking
 - disable turbo speed strategy.

 It runs debian13 as a base operating system, and the benchmarks run in a